developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-8/guide/about/index.md

 * **SecureNFC APIs** allow applications to perform secure communications with the NFC tags such as MifareDesfire, MifarePlus SL3 using the Secure Access Module (SAM).
 These APIs remain supported but are no longer being advanced.

 * **The ContinuousRead class**, used to enable continuous scanning, remains supported but is no longer being advanced.
-Zebra recommends using the `aimType`, `sameSymbolTimeout`, `differentSymbolTimeout` of the camera-, imager- and laser-specific reader parameters.
+Zebra recommends using the `aimType`, `sameSymbolTimeout`, `differentSymbolTimeout` of the camera-, imager- and laser-specific reader parameters (since v2.7).

 * **The picklist field**, used for enabling picklist mode, remains supported but is no longer being advanced.
-Use the `picklistEx` field instead.
+Use the `picklistEx` field instead (since v2.7).

-Support for configuring DataWedge using EMDK Profile Manager has been deprecated - Profile Manager capabilities categorized under Data Capture has been deprecated.
-Zebra recommends using DataWedge intent-based APIs to configure DataWedge profiles going forward.
+* **Configuring DataWedge using EMDK Profile Manager has been deprecated**.
+Zebra recommends using DataWedge intent-based APIs to configure DataWedge profiles going forward (since v2.7).

-EMDK for Xamarin support for VS2013 has been terminated- EMDK for Xamarin v2.7 was the last version for VS2013.

-�       EMDK for Xamarin support for Xamarin Studio (on Mac/Windows) has been terminated- EMDK for Xamarin v2.7 was the last version for Xamarin Studio (On Mac/Windows)

-�       EMDK for Xamarin support for VS2015 will be terminated-EMDK for Xamarin v2.8 will be the last version for VS2015
+**No longer supports Visual Studio 2013, Visual Studio 2015 or Xamarin Studio (Mac/Windows)**

 -----